-When officers arrived on the scene, the wife led them to the bedroom on the second floor.
-“We found Mr Klutz laying on the bed with his face up,” Pol Lt Col Banawut, who is leading the investigation, said later that day.
-“He was dressed wearing only navy-blue shorts and no t-shirt.
-The skin had already turned white.”
+When they arrived, Mrs Klutz led them to the main bedroom on the second floor.
+“We found Mr Klutz lying on the bed with his face up.
+He was wearing navy-blue shorts, but no top or T-shirt.
+His skin was very pale when we arrived,” said the lead investigator, Pol Lt Col Banawut later that day.
 Police believe Mr Klutz had been dead for about one hour before officials arrived.

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us.
 Please understand that we will not remove an entire article or the name of the person.